stuartpb/couchdb-in-a-hurry/README.md

 (This only applies in PouchDB when you're working with a remote CouchDB server.)

-User accounts in CouchDB actually match up to end users in an app (unlike most other database systems you'd use in web development, in which first-class user accounts usually entail a single user for the app's server use for all operations).
+User accounts in CouchDB actually match up to end users in an app (unlike most other database systems you'd use in web development, in which first-class user accounts usually entail a single user for the app's server to use for all operations).

 Administrator accounts (which only get used when initializing your app's model) get saved in the server's `local.ini` file rather than the database; they can still be manipulated with REST requests, though after creating the first admin account, all further requests that require admin permissions (namely, further editing admin accounts / permissions) will require admin credentials (with no admin accounts specified, the server treats all requests as admin requests, in what is called "Admin Party" mode).